Information

 What you can do:

-• Learn about your local geography, think about what might depend on the little puddle of water that you see in the bush.
+• Learn about your local geography.
+Think about what might depend on the little puddle of water that you see in the bush or how the wind and frost might impact once the trees have gone.

 What you can do: